mfederczuk/t3m/docs/alternative-document-branch-names.md

 |    `develop`    |    `develop` _(no change)_    | [5.
 Development Branch](development-branch.md)                             |
 |  `unreleased`   |  `unreleased` _(no change)_   | [6.
 Parallel Versions Variant](parallel-versions-variant.md)               |

-If the owner of the repository chooses to use the alternative names, then all of them must be used.
+If the owner of the repository chooses to use the alternative names, then all of them MUST be used.
-Just picking some of the alternative names and not using all of the must not be done.
+Just picking some of the alternative names and not using all of the MUST NOT be done.

 The [repository of the **t3m** specification] uses these alternative names.